ING-Danny/crop-recommendation-analysis/README.md

 - `pH_Value`: pH of the soil

 Replace the file path in the code with the path to your own CSV file.

+Warning !!: In the line where the variable df is defined, if the script encounters any issues, simply replace 'Crop_Recommendation.csv' with the correct path to the CSV file on your machine.

 ## How to Run